Skip to main content

 Security Considerations

-Schaltwerk is distributed without an Apple Developer certificate to keep it free and open.
-The ad-hoc signing provides basic code integrity verification and protection against tampering.
+Schaltwerk is distributed without code signing certificates (Apple Developer on macOS, EV certificate on Windows) to keep it free and open.
+Ad-hoc signing provides basic code integrity verification.

 What Permissions Does Schaltwerk Need?